BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 "fork EB": the user-specified value that EB shall be set to at activation time.
 EB can be adjusted post-activation by the user.

+"fork MG": the user-specified value that MG shall be set to at activation time.
+It must be > 1MB.
+The user can adjust MG to any value once the fork has occurred (not limited to > 1MB after the fork).

 "Large block" means a block satisfying 1,000,000 bytes < block size <= EB, where EB is as adjusted by REQ-4-1 and a regular block is a block up to 1,000,000 bytes in size.